Jokic’s triple-double leads Denver past Minnesota 109-100

 Denver never trailed Friday, using a fast start to force the Timberwolves to play catch-up.
 The Nuggets hit 13 of their first 15 shots before missing five straight to end the first quarter.

 Minnesota got within four points in the second and trailed by just two late in the third, but was never able to take the lead.
-The Timberwolves had a couple of chances to go up when it was 72-70, but missed two 3-pointers and the Nuggets pulled way.
+The Timberwolves had a couple of chances to go up when it was 72-70, but missed two 3-pointers and Murray scored seven points in 1:37 to help the Nuggets pull away.

+”I’m looking for my shot more and when I’m open not hesitating,” Murray said.

 Denver led by as many as 19 points late in the fourth before Minnesota pulled within single digits.